What’s possible if you were the best and most fearless version of the engineering leader you could be?

 Leading an engineering team is hard.
 Every day, we face tough questions with no easy answers.

-Figuring out how to lead effectively can be stressful and downright frightening.
+Figuring out how to lead effectively can be stressful and frightening.
 You may even start second guessing whether you’re the right person for the job.

 I know, because many years ago, that’s how I felt when I initially led the analytics team at my first startup.